 An echo has been found to be a safe test.
-It does not use X-rays, and there is no radiation.
+It does not involve the use of X-ray, and there is no radiation.
 The echo will not hurt your child.

 What happens after the test?

 The sonographer will:

 - Clean the gel off your child's chest.
 Your child can then get dressed. - Let you know when you may leave.